MushroomRL/mushroom-rl/README.rst

 What is PyPi
 ============
 PyPi is a toolkit for solving Reinforcement Learning problems.
-It is written in Python and makes a large use of Scikit-Learn (http://scikit-learn.org/stable/), Keras (https://keras.io/) and OpenAI Gym (https://gym.openai.com/) libraries.
-These libraries are well-known in the Machine Learning community and helps PyPi solving Reinforcement Learning problems significantly decreasing the implementation complexity.
+It is written in Python and use well-known Machine Learning libraries as Keras (https://keras.io/), Tensorflow (https://www.tensorflow.org/), Scikit-Learn (http://scikit-learn.org/stable/) and OpenAI Gym (https://gym.openai.com/) libraries.

-PyPi is still under development, but it features the main algorithms used in the value-based approach in RL (e.g. Q-Learning, SARSA, DQN and many others).
+PyPi is still under development, but it already features the main algorithms used in the value-based approach in RL (e.g. Q-Learning, SARSA, DQN and others).
 By choice, it is currently focused on value-based algorithms, but policy gradient and actor-critic algorithms will be added in future versions.

 Installation
 ============

-You can perform a minimal install of ``PyPi`` with:
+You can do a minimal installation of ``PyPi`` with:

 .. code:: shell